JeCheeseSmith/JeCheeseSmith/README.md

 <p> I like working on and with software.
 In my free time I try to maintain a personal VPS.
 Big fan off FOSS and interested in privacy & tracking mechanisms. 🕶
 Passionated about the Earth's green nature 🌱🌍 </p>

 🔭 I’m currently working on <a href="https://www.octubre.be/" target="_blank"> octubre </a> 🟧 & its planned derived projects!
-Stay tuned as my study sadly requires an important time as well :)
+Stay tuned! :)

 ### Languages & Tools I use(d)